-Todd Herzer, board member; President, Rainbow Valley Ranch; former board member, Adventure Unlimited and Guidestone Colorado; Custer County landowner and resident.
+Todd Herzer, Board Member; President, Rainbow Valley Ranch; former board member, Adventure Unlimited and Guidestone Colorado; Custer County landowner and resident.

-Philip D. Rabinowitz, board member and Co-Chair, Facilities Committee; Harris Chair Professor Emeritus at Texas A&M University.
+Philip D. Rabinowitz, Board Member and Co-Chair, Facilities Committee; Harris Chair Professor Emeritus at Texas A&M University.
 Spent a career at Columbia University and Texas A&M exploring and mapping the deep ocean floor and mentoring PhD students.
 Published extensively in peer-reviewed journals on fields relating to Plate Tectonics and ocean floor processes.

-Christiane K. Relph, board member and Chair, Fundraising Committee; former Assistant Development Director, Seattle, WA; Custer County landowner and resident.
+Christiane K. Relph, Board Member and Chair, Fundraising Committee; former Assistant Development Director, Seattle, WA; Custer County landowner and resident.

-Katherine Ripley-Williams, board member and Chair, Long Range Planning and Development Committee; retired Executive Director of the San Francisco General Hospital Foundation; and Vice President, University of Colorado Hospital Foundation; Custer County resident and landowner.
+Katherine Ripley-Williams, Board Member and Chair, Long Range Planning and Development Committee; retired Executive Director of the San Francisco General Hospital Foundation; and Vice President, University of Colorado Hospital Foundation; Custer County resident and landowner.

-Cathy Snow, board member; small business owner in Colorado for over 40 years.
+Cathy Snow, Board Member; small business owner in Colorado for over 40 years.
 She is known for her leadership, property management skills, and the hosting of innovative events, which she continues since moving to Westcliffe.

-Steve Willman, board member, Treasurer, and Chair, Greening of the Facilities Committee; owner, Sangre de Cristo Art Gallery; artist; landowner and Westcliffe resident.
+Steve Willman, Board Member, Treasurer, and Chair, Greening of the Facilities Committee; owner, Sangre de Cristo Art Gallery; artist; landowner and Westcliffe resident.

 Anne Kimbell Relph purchased the historic Jones Theater in 1992 to preserve it for the town of Westcliffe.
 She leased it for only direct expenses to the newly formed Crystal Mountain Center for the Performing Arts, a non-profit organization, which is now d.b.a. the Westcliffe Center for the Performing Arts.
 Ms. Relph is a former stage, television and film actress.
 She starred on Broadway opposite Eddie Bracken in ”The Seven Year Itch,” and in London in “Roar Like a Dove,” produced by Vivian Leigh.
 She also played opposite Marlon Brando in “Arms and the Man” in the eastern U.S. tour.
-She first came to Colorado as leading lady at the famed Elitiches Garden Theater and fell in love with the state.
+She first came to Colorado as leading lady at the famed Elitches Garden Theater and fell in love with the state.
 Her career also included some 200 television appearances, and a number of films.
-Anne is currently the President and Artistic/Executive director of WCPA.
+Anne is currently the Artistic director of WCPA.

 Anne is also the author of four novels set in Africa: To Catch a Spy, The Ibeji Twins, Assignment Africa, and her newest Assignment Paris, published under her stage name of Anne Kimbell.
 The novels are available through Amazon.com.